abramishvilisaba/review-portal/README.md

 # Review Portal

 Welcome to the Review Portal!
 This platform is designed to provide a space for users to share reviews of movies, books, and games.
-With features like personal user pages, advanced data Search, and social network authentication, it offers a comprehensive experience for both creators and consumers of reviews.
+With features like personal user pages, advanced data Search, and social network authentication, it offers a comprehensive experience for both creators and consumers.

 ![App Preview](app-preview.png)